WebView

 Fires when the progress of the webview page loading is changed.

-Event handler argument's data
+Event handler argument's data property is of type

-and contains the progress value.
+int and contains the progress value.

 Note